 Why does crappy content continue to flood the web?

 Even worse, why does it continue to issue forth from my keyboard – me, a marketing writer who knows better?

 Crappy content is not always "the writer's" fault.

 In my case, it happens when I accept rush assignments.

 It happens when a client doesn't "get" that 25-cent words are preferable to $1 words--and then I get locked into writing the way a client wants to talk about their stuff.

 It also happens because it’s unbelievably, frustratingly difficult to get at the details I need to write great copy--copy that doesn’t sound like everyone else’s.

-Don’t get me wrong: I do try to fight against this tidal wave of content mediocrity.
+Don’t get me wrong: I do try to fight against this heavy boulder of content mediocrity.

 I try to explain.
 I say things like: